Meghan Markle's Half-Sister Fires Back at Prince Harry's Family Remark

 "Actually she has a large family who were always there with her and for her," Grant tweeted following the prince's interview on BBC Radio 4's Today program.
 "Our household was very normal and when dad and Doria divorced, we all made it so it was like she had two houses.
 No one was estranged, she was just too busy.
 Read my book complete with facts and photos."

-Grant is penning a tell-all book about the former Suits actress.
+Grant, also known as Samantha Markle, is penning a tell-all book about her half-sibling.

 "Meg's family (our family) is complete with sister, brother, aunts, uncles, cousins, and the glue of our family, our amazing completely self-sacrificing father," she wrote in another tweet.
 "She always had this family,..Marrying merely extends it."